Side door entrance to the Lone Star Registered Agent building in Austin, TX.

 Do I have to pay Texas Franchise Tax if I own a foreign business?

-If your business entity was formed in another state but transacts business in Texas, there’s a very good chance you’ll be required to file a franchise tax report. (“Foreign,” in this case, means out-of-state.
+If your business entity was formed in another state but transacts business in Texas and your business makes over $2.47 million per year, you’ll be required to file a franchise tax report. (“Foreign,” in this case, means out-of-state.
 But the answer to this question also applies to international companies.)
-It all comes down to whether or not your business is a taxable entity.
-(See: Who must file the franchise tax?)

 Why is there a Texas Franchise Tax?